DAK404/OpenSUSE-Setup-Scripts/README.md

 If installing NVIDIA drivers, then include the `driver-version`; has to be the last bash arg.

+If you have secure boot enabled, follow [these steps](https://en.opensuse.org/SDB:NVIDIA_drivers#Secureboot) to sign the kernel.

 ## DISCLAIMER!

 **Use at Your Own Risk**